-However, the author does not address these concerns and prefers instead to give a semblance of science to his own hypothesis (which, BTW, is an hypothesis I agree with).
+However, the author does not address these concerns and prefers instead to give a semblance of science to his own hypothesis (which, BTW, is a hypothesis I agree with).

 Pinker, in very un-scientist-like fashion, replied trying to shove one up Taleb in a response titled “Fooled by Belligerence”, and that wasn’t very pretty (note: there was a link but Pinker has taken down the page).

 Frankly, I would have expected better from Pinker.
 Taleb attacked him ass-holish style, but that’s Taleb.

 Pinker replies like a different type of bully: the “smart alec type” (also see: archetypes of dominance).